Upper Extremity Program: Prosthetic Arm & Hand Specialists

 Partial Hand Prosthetics:

 Partial hand amputations are one of the most commonly seen levels in the upper extremity population.
 SRT provides a variety of options including Full and Partial M-Fingers, part of a mechanical partial hand prosthesis with the goal of regaining functionality, as well as power digits, a fully customized electronic prosthesis for those missing fingers or a portion of the hand.
 Power digits move independently and bend at the joints to work in connection to increase independence.
-Silicone restoration is also a unique prosthetic specialty utilized by the Upper Extremity Team.
+Silicone restoration, when appropriately used, is also a unique prosthetic specialty utilized by the Upper Extremity Team.
 With a proper fit, silicone has the ability to compress tissue, protect sensitive areas from harm, and can be a very useful device that can assist with vocational and domestic activities.

 Upper extremity amputees with arm prosthetics and occupational therapists in the community are free to contact us at any time to speak with a member of our Upper Extremity Team, including our new Health Professional Liaison, Brooke O’Steen, OTR.
 With over 10 years of occupational therapy experience, three of which including significant upper extremity prosthetic experience, Brooke provides one-on-one education to therapists, medical professionals, and patients during their therapy treatment sessions; brainstorming and problem solving to provide optimum patient care.
 Brooke provides a multi-level educational program for occupational therapists, focusing on introductory and advanced technologies in upper extremity prosthetics as well as ADL training for occupational therapists working with lower extremity amputees; tackling occupational issues such as toileting, dressing, car transfers, and general home management.

 Click here to learn about our 7-part educational series on our Upper Extremity Program!
-FREE CEUs for Indiana Occupational Therapists!
+FREE CEUs for Occupational Therapists!